Open accessibility options

 TLS encryption with https

-We have thus introduced an additional security layer and comply with data protection by design ( Article 25, Paragraph 1 GDPR ).
-By using TLS (Transport Layer Security), an encryption protocol for secure data transmission over the Internet, we can ensure the protection of confidential data.
+This introduces an additional layer of security, allowing us to comply with data protection by design (Article 25 Paragraph 1 GDPR).
+By using TLS (Transport Layer Security), an encryption protocol for secure data transmission on the internet, we can ensure the protection of confidential data.

-You can recognize the use of this data transmission security by the small lock symbol in the top left of the browser, to the left of the Internet address (e.g., examplesite.de), and the use of the https scheme (instead of http) as part of our Internet address.
+You can recognize this secure data transmission by the small padlock icon in the top left corner of your browser, to the left of the web address (e.g., examplepage.com), and the use of the https scheme (instead of http) as part of our web address.

-If you would like to learn more about encryption, we recommend doing a Google search for "Hypertext Transfer Protocol Secure wiki" to find good links to further information.
+If you would like to learn more about encryption, we recommend searching Google for “Hypertext Transfer Protocol Secure wiki” to find helpful links to further information.

 communication